microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

   that as the point of comparison to check if a setting's value has changed.
   There may be more unknowns with this proposal, so I leave it for a future feature spec.
+* **Re-ordering profiles** - Under "Solution Design", we provide an algorithm for decoding the settings.
+One of the steps mentioned is parsing the user settings to determine the ordering of the profiles.
+It's possible in the future we may want to give the user more control over this ordering.
+Maybe we'll want to allow the user to manually index the profiles.
+Or, as discussed in issues like #1571, we may want to allow the user to further customize the new tab dropdown, beyond just the order of profiles.
+The re-ordering step would be a great place to add code to support this re-ordering, with whatever algorithm we eventually land on.
+Determining such an algorithm is outside the scope of this spec, however.

 ## Resources
 N/A